Akuaku

-Akuaku, also known as Aku Aku, was a settlement approximately halfway between Waipiro Bay and Whareponga in the East Coast region of New Zealand's North Island.
-A traditional landing point for waka taua, the town is most notable now as the former home (and possible birthplace) of Major Ropata Wahawaha, N.Z.C, as well as the ancestral home of Te Whānau-a-Rākairoa.
+Akuaku, also known as Aku Aku, was a settlement about halfway between Waipiro Bay and Whareponga in the East Coast region of New Zealand's North Island.
+A traditional landing point for waka taua, the town is most notable now as the former home (and possible birthplace) of Major Ropata Wahawaha NZC, as well as the ancestral home of Te Whānau-a-Rākairoa.

 Akuaku was once a thriving settlement – the hub of the area – with a school, church, and a marae with a wharenui called Rakeiroa.
 Akuaku never had road access, and when Waipiro Bay's road was built in the early 20th century, Akuaku's residents began to move.
-The final residents left around 1945, and three cemeteries are all that remain of the town today.
+The final residents left around 1945.
+Three cemeteries are all that remain of the town today.

 Pre-European history

 Akuaku was named by Pāoa, captain of the Horouta waka, around 1350.
 The name is literally translated as "scraper", or to "scrape out" or "cleanse".